oneapi-src/oneDPL/documentation/library_guide/api_for_sycl_kernels/random.rst

 Usage Model of |onedpl_short| Random Number Generation Functionality
 --------------------------------------------------------------------

-Random number generation is available for |dpcpp_long| device-side and host-side code.
+Random number generation is available for SYCL* device-side and host-side code.
 For example:

 .. code:: cpp